Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: Results

-In contrast, four code smells, \textit{Feature Envy, Intensive Coupling, Long Parameter List, and Refused Bequest}, are still better detected by a single top-performing tool or LLM.
-Interestingly, however, LLMs are the most effective for \textit{Feature Envy} (Llama-3.3) and Intensive Coupling (DeepSeek-R1) while traditional tools fare best for \textit{Long Parameter List} (Organic) and \textit{Refused Bequest} (JSpIRIT).
+Conversely, four code smells---\textit{Feature Envy, Intensive Coupling, Long Parameter List, and Refused Bequest}---remain better detected by a single top-performing tool or LLM.
+Interestingly, LLMs are the most effective for \textit{Feature Envy} (Llama-3.3) and Intensive Coupling (DeepSeek-R1) while traditional tools fare best for \textit{Long Parameter List} (Organic) and \textit{Refused Bequest} (JSpIRIT).
 For instance, \textit{Feature Envy} achieves much higher F1-score (0.71) and Precision (0.94) with Llama-3.3 than with the combined strategy (0.60 and 0.50).
-On the other hand, \textit{Long Parameter List} is best detected by a single tool (Organic) that achieves perfect Precision (1.00) and the highest F1-score (0.73 versus 0.68 with the combined strategy). \textit{Intensive Coupling} and \textit{Refused Bequest} also fit this group, in which the best individual strategies achieve higher F1-scores (0.81 and 0.45, respectively) than the combined strategy (0.77 and 0.30).
+On the other hand, \textit{Long Parameter List} is best detected by Organic, as it achieves perfect Precision (1.00) and the highest F1-score (0.73 versus 0.68 with the combined strategy). \textit{Intensive Coupling} and \textit{Refused Bequest} also achieved higher F1-scores with individual strategies (0.81 vs 0.77, and 0.45 vs 0.30, respectively).
 For these four code smells, sticking with the most effective single strategy provides more targeted and effective detection.

-Finally, it is important to note that the combined prediction strategy achieves the best Recall across seven out of nine code smells.
+Finally, it is important to note that the combined prediction strategy achieves the best Recall across 7 of 9 code smells.
 Therefore, it seems a rational choice for researchers or practitioners seeking many true instances at the expense of lower Precision.
 This result is especially valuable for those who prioritize automatic smell detection followed by manual validation.
 However, it can also lead to a higher rate of false positives and thus higher validation cost for some complex or subjective smells.

 \begin{framed}